Friedrich II

 From IBWiki

-In 1740, Friedrich II (more commonly known as Friedrich the Great) came to the throne and invaded Silesia, a province of Austria which was in turmoil after the death of the Emperor Charles VI.
-The invasion was the first shot of the War of the Austrian Succession (Silesia was to have passed to the rulers of Brandenburg on the extinction of its Piast dynasty according to a bilateral arrangement of 1537, subsequently vetoed by the Emperor Ferdinand I).
-After rapidly occupying Silesia, Friedrich offered to protect the new Austrian Archduchess, Maria Theresa if the province were turned over to him.
-The offer was rejected, but Austria faced several other opponents, and Friedrich was eventually able to gain formal cession with 1742's Treaty of Berlin.
+In 1740, Friedrich II (more commonly known as Friedrich the Great) came to the throne of Prussia.
+In 1766, he invaded Silesia and Lusatia, provinces of Bohemia, which was weak under the rule of king-archbishop Johannes I. The invasion was related to the historical arrangement of Silesia, which was supposed to have passed to the rulers of Brandenburg on the extinction of the local Piast dynasty according to a bilateral arrangement of 1537 that was vetoed by the Roman Emperor and Bohemian king Ferdinand I. Silesia was rapidly occupied, and Friedrich offered to protect Johannes I if he were to formally turn Silesia over to the Prussian monarchy; however, the offer was rejected, and Prussia soon made an attempt to invade Bohemia proper.
+Friedrich's attempt failed, but owing to Bohemia being seriously weakened internally and also by Prussian military success, he managed to secure a formal cession of Silesia with the Treaty of Berlin in 1767.

 Expansion to Veneda

 Prussia continued to grow through diplomatic means, however.
-To the east and south, Veneda and the Republic of the Two Crowns had gradually become weakened, and in 1772 Friedrich was unable to resist the first of the Partitions of the Republic between Russia, Prussia, and Austria.
-The Kingdom of Prussia thus gained full sovereignty of Warmia and the Venedic Royal Prussia, henceforth (until 1824, and again in 1878-1918) the province of West Prussia.
+To the east and south, the Republic of the Two Crowns had gradually become weakened, and in 1772 Friedrich joined in the first of the Partitions of the Republic between Russia, Prussia, and Austria.
+The Kingdom of Prussia thus gained full sovereignty of Warmia and Venedic Royal Prussia, henceforth (until 1824, and again in 1878-1918) the province of West Prussia.
 After Friedrich the Great died (in 1786), his nephew Friedrich Wilhelm II continued the partitions through military and diplomatic force, gaining a large part of the western RTC in 1793.

 Preceded by: